sankage/sankage.github.io/index.md

 **Senior Web Developer**

+- Frontend development of new parent company website
+- Creation of numerous intra-company sites using Ruby on Rails
-* Construction of multiple landers for Aflac powered by Jekyll and Sinatra
+- Construction of multiple landers for Aflac powered by Jekyll and Sinatra
-* Creation of a distributor portal using Rails and integrating with PHP site using a single sign on system
+- Creation of a distributor portal using Rails and integrating with PHP site using a single sign on system

 ### [BKV, Inc.](http://www.bkv.com)